1987–88 San Antonio Spurs season: Regular season

+NBA playoffs

-In the Western Conference First Round of the 1988 NBA playoffs, the Spurs were swept by the defending NBA champion Los Angeles Lakers in three straight games.
-The Lakers would go on to defeat the Detroit Pistons in seven games in the 1988 NBA Finals, winning their second consecutive NBA championship.
+In the Western Conference First Round of the 1988 NBA playoffs, the Spurs faced off against the top–seeded, and defending NBA champion Los Angeles Lakers, who won the Pacific Division title, and were led by the quartet of All-Star guard Magic Johnson, All-Star forward James Worthy, Byron Scott and All-Star center Kareem Abdul-Jabbar.
+The Spurs lost the first two games to the Lakers on the road at the Great Western Forum, before losing Game 3 at home, 109–107 at the HemisFair Arena, thus losing the series in a three-game sweep.

+The Lakers would go on to defeat the Detroit Pistons in a full seven-game series in the 1988 NBA Finals, winning their second consecutive NBA championship.

+Aftermath

 Following the season, head coach Bob Weiss was fired, while Berry was traded to the New Jersey Nets, Sundvold was left unprotected in the 1988 NBA expansion draft, where he was selected by the Miami Heat expansion team, and Mitchell and Nealy were both released to free agency.